 The death toll continues to rise from Tuesday's strong earthquake in southwestern Pakistan.

-On Wednesday, talking to VOA, Chief of National Disaster Management Authority Maj.
+Earlier, talking to VOA, Chief of National Disaster Management Authority Maj.
 Gen. Saeed Aleem said the government is setting up relief camps in several cities to help those affected by the earthquake.

 Rescue workers are trying to move them to hospitals, but their efforts have been hampered by the widespread destruction.
 A local official said survivors in the area -- which is near the border with Iran -- are in desperate need of tents, medicine and food.